jsoref/thorium/api/docs/src/concepts/streams/streams.md

  - SLA

-The other problem is calculating a single score would require us to constantly recalculate every jobs score in order to prevent starvation from occuring.
+The other problem is calculating a single score would require us to constantly recalculate every jobs score in order to prevent starvation from occurring.
 This could get incredibly costly compute wise and also has the problem that we need to ensure one score does not outweigh the others in an unexpected way.